 Setting an ACL or ACT could affect the physical environment if effort changes from current levels.
 If harvest is restricted, fishing effort could be reduced through accountability measures such as a shortened season, and negative impacts might be decreased.
 King mackerel are typically caught at the ocean surface and therefore neither hook-and-line nor run-around gillnet gear typically come in contact with bottom habitat.
 These gears still have the potential to snag and entangle bottom structures and cause tear-offs or abrasions (Barnette 2001).
 If gear is lost or improperly disposed of, it can entangle marine life.
 Entangled gear often becomes fouled with algal growth.
 If fouled gear becomes entangled on corals, the algae may eventually overgrow and kill the coral.
 Sink gillnets are allowable gear in the South Atlantic; however, usage is very limited in the EEZ.

-Note: This needs to be benefits.
+While there are no direct economic effects from identification of an ABC, it does set the upper limit on the level of landings that will be allowed for fishermen to harvest.
+In general, a higher ABC is expected to result in higher short-term economic benefits and smaller long-term economic benefits.
 Alternative 3 provides the highest level of landings of all the alternatives and therefore is expected to bring about the highest short-term economic benefits.
 It could also bring about the highest long-term economic benefits as long as the risk of overfishing is very low.
-If the risk of overfishing is high, Alternative 4 could provide the highest long-term economic benefits.
-However, Alternative 4 offers lower small-term economic benefits than Alternatives 2 and 3.
+If the risk of overfishing is high, Alternative 3 could provide the lowest long-term economic benefits.
+Alternatives 4a and 4b offer lower short-term economic benefits than Alternatives 2 (Preferred) 3 and 4c but also offer the highest long-term economic benefits.

-While there are no direct economic effects from identification of an ABC, it does set the upper limit on the level of landings that will be allowed for fishermen.
-In general, a higher ABC is expected to result in higher short-term economic benefits and smaller long-term economic

-Setting of the biological parameters for harvest thresholds have few direct social effects as the effects are more indirect from the implementation of the allowable biological catch and any subsequent reduction.
-Certainly, the more risk averse a control rule or threshold is, the more chances of negative social effects accruing in the short term if harvest is reduced.
-Alternatives 2 and 3 are not as risk averse as other alternatives and further reduction in thresholds may not introduce negative social effects.
-Alternative 4a is the most restrictive but may not reduce harvest to the extent that negative social effects would accrue.
+Establishment of the biological parameters for harvest thresholds will have few direct social effects.
+Impacts on the social environment are more indirect, resulting from the implementation of the ABC and any subsequent reduction when setting ACLs and ACTs.
+The more risk averse a control rule or threshold is, the more chances of negative social effects accruing in the short-term if harvest is reduced.
+The least restrictive ABC would result from Alternative 3, while Alternative 4c is the most restrictive, but all effects on the social environment will depend on subsequent decisions for the ACL and AMs following this action.

 The establishment of an ABC Control Rule is a procedural exercise.
-The rule is established by the Council's SSC for consideration by the Council.
+The rule is developed by the Council's SSC for consideration by the Council.
 Although the control rule can have implications on management actions, no specific management actions are required through the specification of the control rule.
 The administrative impacts of establishing a control rule are minimal and impacts would not differ much between the proposed alternatives.